© American Heart Association

 The tradition has continued every February since then, and the need to raise awareness about cardiovascular health remains urgent: heart disease is the number one killer of both men and women in the United States.
 According to the Centers for Disease Control and Prevention, approximately 610,000 Americans die of heart disease each year.

 Women may be particularly at risk, both because the warning signs of heart disease can be different for women than for men and because of common misconceptions about heart disease risk, such as the idea that heart disease only affects men or older adults.
-Cardiovascular disease (CVD) kills one in three American women—but the American […]
+Cardiovascular disease (CVD) kills one in three American women—but the American Heart Association (AHA) says 80% of those deaths could be […]